-By using the data payload option, the user can avoid using a long and complex URL.
+By using the data payload option, the user can avoid using a long and complex URL, as well as keep their parameters more secure.
 In fact, to call the same query but with different parameters, only the data payload file contents need to be changed; the HTTP request can be the same.
 The file loader loads the entire file, appends multiple lines into one, and uses the resulting string as the URL query string.
 If both a query string and a data payload are given (which we strongly discourage), both are included, where the URL query string's parameter values overwrite the values given in the data payload.